lucasmaiaesilva/365-challenges-js/README.md

 ## How to post one challenge

-We will keep the repository organized so every blank challenge will be in the branch with the name **blank**.
-Once the PR was accepted we will change the challenge to the branch **master**.
+We will keep the repository organized so every blank challenge will be in the branch **master**.

 The challenges will be available at the repository in a folder with their numbers.
 For example, the first test will be in the folder with name `challenge-001`.